AdrienChampion/induction_for_dummies/src/preface/readme.md

 # Preface

-> This preface introduces formal verification in general with relatively concrete examples.
-It then
+> This preface is a high-level introduction to formal verification.
+It then goes into the details
-> goes into the details of what a formal verification tool looks like, and which aspects of such
+> of what a formal verification tool looks like, and which aspects of such tools we will discuss in
-> tools we will then discuss.
+> later posts.

 \
 \